 6.2 Create a virtual environment to use for Dev

-A Python virtual environment is a development "sandbox" which allows for segmentation of development environments.
+A Python virtual environment is a development sandbox which allows for segmentation of development environments.
 This allows for management of different combinations and versions of Python releases, deployed packages, development and testing environments, and shifting between entirely different development projects.
 See the Python documentation for venv for a more detailed explanation and rationalization of Python virtual environments.

 The use of Python virtual environments can't be overstated as a best practice to organize Python versions and package management.
 PEP-405

-Creating virtual environments to use in Python programming can be done entirely with packages that are include in the Pthyon install or by additional third party applications.
+Creating virtual environments to use in Python programming can be done entirely with packages that are include in the Python install or by additional third party applications.

 The choice of tools to create and manage Python virtual environments is dependent on situation, preference, and use case.